NobodyPickedThis/Basic-Synthesizer/readme.txt

  4) Filter
     - Should take midi CC value and pass all audio through before output but after ADSR, again in "some way(tm)"

+ 5) Interesting Synthesis
+    - Implement some combination of additive, FM, etc...